sofielloyd/VisualAnalytics_2022/yoga_poses_classifier/README.md

-# Yoga poses CNN classification - Self assigned project
+# Yoga poses CNN classification - Self-assigned project
-This repository contains all of the code and data related to my self assigned project for my portfolio exam in the Spring 2022 module **Visual Analytics** which is a part of my tilvalg in Cultural Data Science at Aarhus University.
+This repository contains all of the code and data related to my self-assigned project for my portfolio exam in the Spring 2022 module **Visual Analytics** which is a part of my tilvalg in Cultural Data Science at Aarhus University.

 ## Assignment description
 My ```.py```script does the following:

-- Load either the **Yoga Poses Dataset**
+- Load either the **Yoga Poses Dataset**.
 - Train a Logistic Regression model using ```scikit-learn```.
 - Print the classification report to the terminal **and** save the classification report to ```output/lr_report.txt```.